Developkings/Project_OUVER/README.md

 Centralizing the project will help keep quality up and garantee a giant network working for the same goal.

-# IMPORTANT: APP UNTIL THE MOMENT IS JUST WORKING WITH ANDROID UP TO VERSION 9
+# IMPORTANT: ONLINE VERSION OF THE APP UNTIL THE MOMENT IS JUST WORKING WITH ANDROID UP TO VERSION 9